ahupp/unit-syntax/README.md

 - unary operators: `-x dBm`
 - power: `x**2 meters`

-To apply units within a more complex expression, use parentheses:
+In expressions mixing units and binary operators, parenthesize:

 ```python
 one_lux = (1 lumen)/(1 meter**2)
 ```

-Units can be used in other places where Python allows expressions like:
+Units can be used in any place where Python allows expressions, e.g:

 - function arguments: `area_of_circle(radius=1 meter)`
 - list comprehensions: `[x meters for x in range(10)]`